Enjoy your vist!

 1922: Arlington High School built on Cooper and Abram, separating grades 8 – 11 separating from first seven grades

-1923: Arlington High students chose Colts as the mascot and the colors of green and white, replacing the former icons—the Yellow Jackets, black and gold.
+1923: Arlington High students chose Colts as the school mascot and the colors of green and white, replacing the former icons—the Yellow Jackets, black and gold.

 FOOTNOTE: Bill Bardin tells this story of the day the mascot and colors were selected.
 He was a junior that year and one senior was planning to go to SMU (who are, of course, the Mustangs) so he suggested Colts.
 The students agreed and voted it the winner.
 When Bill returned to class after the assembly, his history teacher, Miss Cravens (or Mrs., not sure.
 Tom C would know), told the class to remember the date, March 5, 1923, because the naming of the mascot and the colors would be more important to them than the War of 1812.
 Bill did as he was told.
 He remembered the date.